Blog

 systemctl restart mysql

-7) Create a database and load the schema
+7) Create a database and load the scheme

 mysql -e'create database ${DATABASE};'